 Top Ten Italian Aircraft of World War Two

 Derided by their foes and patronised by their major ally, the armed forces of Italy during World War II have not been given the subsequent level of historical attention they deserve.
-The Regia Aeronautica entered the war (a little late) fresh from a spectacularly successful campaign in the Spanish Civil War where Italian aircraft had proved to be amongst the world’s best.
-Second World War Italian aircraft design was often brilliant but was unfortunately dependant on Italian industrial output, which was not.
+The Regia Aeronautica entered the war (a little late) fresh from a spectacularly successful campaign in the Spanish Civil War, where Italian aircraft had proved to be amongst the world’s best.
+Second World War Italian aircraft design was often brilliant, but was unfortunately dependent on Italian industrial output, which was not.
 Here is a totally subjective top ten of these relative rarities.
 Che figo!

 10. Fiat G.50 Freccia (‘Arrow’)